Ask a doctor about a prescription for ENALAPRIL/HYDROCHLOROTHIAZIDE TARBIS 20 mg/12.5 mg TABLETS

 Cardiac and vascular disorders:

-common: low blood pressure associated with fainting, cardiac rhythm disorders, angina pectoris, tachycardia (rapid heartbeats).
+frequent: low blood pressure associated with fainting, heart rhythm disorders, angina pectoris, tachycardia (rapid heartbeats).

-very rare: changes in skin color of fingers, hands, feet, nose, or ears (Raynaud's phenomenon).
+rare: changes in skin color of fingers, hands, and feet, nose, or ears (Raynaud's phenomenon).

 Respiratory, thoracic, and mediastinal disorders:

-uncommon: mucus secretion, sore throat, and hoarseness, bronchospasm (difficulty breathing) and asthma.
+infrequent: mucus secretion, sore throat and hoarseness, bronchospasm (difficulty breathing), and asthma.

-very rare: pulmonary infiltrates, respiratory distress (including pneumonia and pulmonary edema), inflammation of nasal mucosa, allergic alveolitis (inflammation of the alveolar lung by allergy)/eosinophilic pneumonia (disease in which a type of white blood cell, called eosinophils, accumulates in the lungs).
+rare: pulmonary infiltrates, respiratory distress (including pneumonia and pulmonary edema), inflammation of the nasal mucosa, allergic alveolitis (inflammation of the lung alveoli due to allergy)/eosinophilic pneumonia (disease in which a type of white blood cell, called eosinophils, accumulates in the lungs).

-very rare: acute respiratory distress (symptoms include severe difficulty breathing, fever, weakness, and confusion).
+very rare: acute respiratory distress (signs include severe difficulty breathing, fever, weakness, and confusion).

 Gastrointestinal disorders:

-uncommon: intestinal obstruction with intense pain, pancreatitis, vomiting, digestive discomfort, constipation, loss of appetite, gastric irritation, dry mouth, peptic ulcer, flatulence (gas)*.
+infrequent: intestinal obstruction with severe pain, pancreatitis, vomiting, digestive discomfort, constipation, loss of appetite, gastric irritation, dry mouth, peptic ulcer, flatulence (gas)*.

 very rare: intestinal angioedema (inflammation of the intestinal wall).